‘Good, honest broadband’. That’s how Plusnet describes its service. But how does it measure up to that claim? We take a look…

 The great thing about Sky, though, is its Sky Q service and its extensive range of channels.
 Which makes Plusnet’s TV add-on look very limited indeed.

-Sky also offers an ultrafast broadband service with 145Mbps.
+Sky also offers an ultrafast broadband with 145Mbps.
 Which doesn’t come cheap, but offers speeds that aren’t far shy of triple those available on Plusnet’s fastest package.